LyuLucas1207/NebulaFX/docs/console-separation.md

    docker logs container 2>&1 | grep -E "(console|endpoint)"
    ```

-This comprehensive guide covers all aspects of RustFS console and endpoint service separation, from basic deployment to enterprise-grade production configurations.
+This comprehensive guide covers all aspects of NebulaFX console and endpoint service separation, from basic deployment to enterprise-grade production configurations.
 For additional support, refer to the example scripts in the `examples/` directory and the community resources listed in the troubleshooting section.